Reward Psychology & How To Motivate Customers To Return

-Pavlov discovered that animals (including humans) learn to respond automatically to certain stimuli (e.g. food) and that if you add further stimuli (e.g. a bell before the food arrives), you can also get them to automatically respond to that (e.g. salivate) in the same way.
-If you then remove the original stimulus (e.g. food) animals will continue to respond to the new stimuli because the behaviour has become automatic.
+Pavlov discovered that animals (including humans) learn to respond automatically to certain stimuli (e.g. food).
+If you add further stimuli (e.g. a bell before the food arrives), you can also get them to automatically respond to that (e.g. salivate) in the same way.
+If you remove the original stimulus (e.g. food) animals will continue to respond to the new stimuli because the behaviour has become automatic.

 Encouraging Automatic Behaviour:

 Classical conditioning is important to conversion because we are more likely to be successful if we can make people do things automatically.
-Reward psychology tells us to conform to web conventions as this allows people to learn from experience and so visitors can respond automatically to a user interface that appears familiar.
+Reward psychology tells us to conform to web conventions.
+This allows people to learn from experience and so visitors can respond automatically to a user interface that appears familiar.

-- Continuous reinforcement – You reward the behaviour every
+You reward the behaviour every time it is complete.

 So, what did Skinner discover about these different schedules and reward psychology?
 How can we apply what he learned to marketing and website optimisation?

 Establishing a new behaviour:

 Reward psychology tells us that continuous reinforcement is the most effective schedule when we are trying to establish a new behaviour.
 Providing a reward every time helps to reinforce the behaviour and there is no uncertainty about getting the reward.
 However, once the behaviour is established switch to a different schedule as otherwise the behaviour will become intermittent and stop if the reward ceases.
 Reward psychology tells us that if we make rewards predictably once a behaviour is established this is counterproductive.

 Many e-commerce websites use money off discounts or coupons to reward people for making their first online order.
 It is a clear and unambiguous way of incentivising people to add items to their basket and complete the order process.
 However, many customers fail to return regularly and so what should companies do next?